gaurav3972/Route-53-Web-Hosting-Architecture/README.md

 * DNS propagation after updating route53 or any nameservers may take up to 24 hours.

 ***

+## Summmary

+Amazon Route 53 is a scalable and highly available Domain Name System (DNS) web service used to route traffic to various AWS services like S3 and EC2.
+When used with Amazon S3, Route 53 enables you to host static websites by pointing a domain name (such as `www.example.com`) to an S3 bucket configured for static website hosting.
+The S3 bucket must be named exactly like the domain and have public access enabled or be served through CloudFront.
+This setup is ideal for websites made with only HTML, CSS, and JavaScript.

+In contrast, when working with Amazon EC2, Route 53 can direct domain traffic to an EC2 instance running a dynamic web application using software like Apache, Nginx, or Node.js.
+By associating an Elastic IP with the EC2 instance, Route 53 can use an A record to map your domain to this IP, ensuring that the site remains reachable even if the instance is restarted.
+This approach is suitable for more complex, server-side applications that require computing power.

+In summary, Route 53 acts as a bridge between your domain name and AWS services like S3 for static websites or EC2 for dynamic ones, offering flexible routing, reliability, and easy integration with the AWS ecosystem.

+***
 ## License
 This project is licensed under the MIT License.